pleerock/typeodm/README.md

 ## Usage

 ODM development is in progress.
 Readme and documentations expected to be soon.

+## Samples

-For now you can take a look on samples in `./sample` for more examples of usages.
+Take a look on samples in [./sample](https://github.com/pleerock/typeodm/tree/master/sample) for more examples of usages.

 ## Todos